mjuarezm/tablogger/README.md

 We used RSA-2048 with PKCSv1.5 padding, because it achieves a good security/performance tradeoff given our requirements.

+We do not intend to protect against a web server with high computational resources able to break RSA-2048 PKCSv1.5.

 The data is also stored in the HTML5 local storage associated to the extension, so that users can see them in plain text.

 Links